arcus/education_modules/data_visualization_in_open_source_software/data_visualization_in_open_source_software.md

 There are many examples of `seaborn` visualizations with code online, including the large [example gallery on the `seaborn` website](https://seaborn.pydata.org/examples/index.html).
 Likewise, there are lots of great [example ggpolot2 plots with code](https://www.r-graph-gallery.com/ggplot2-package.html).

-## A note about data structure
+<div class = "warning">
+When you look for example plotting code, pay careful attention to the format of the data being used.
+You may need to perform some transformations on your data before you can use the example code.

 In most cases, it is easier to plot with data that is in [long form](https://argoshare.is.ed.ac.uk/healthyr_book/reshaping-data-long-vs-wide-format.html), where each variable is represented in only one column.
 If you have repeated measures (e.g. several encounters for each patient), that means each subject may have several rows, one for each observation.
 This is different from how humans typically prefer to read data, so if you're used to examining your data in a speadsheet-like view, you probably don't keep it in long format --- you would need to first transform your data frame to long format (often called "pivoting") before using it in a plotting function.

-<div class = "warning">
-When you look for example plotting code, pay careful attention to the format of the data being used.
-You may need to perform some transformations on your data before you can use the example code.
 </div>

 ## Accessible design for data visualizations